dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 ##### Predict On The Test Set

-To assess how well our model is predicting on new data - we use the trained model object (here called *regressor*) and ask it to predict the *loyalty_score* variable for the test set
+To assess how well our model is predicting on new data - we use the trained model object (here called *regressor*) and ask it to predict the *loyalty_score* variable for each customer in the test set.
+In other words, we are taking the input data from the test set (X_test, data the model never saw) and feeding it into our trained model, which will produce a predicted output (loyalty_score) for each customer in the test set.

 ```python